-\paragraph{Our contributions.} In this paper, we propose a robust instruction-tuning data selection framework that simultaneously considers difficulty, quality and diversity, and we demonstrate its effectiveness across a wide range of benchmarks.
-Our key contributions are as follows: \emph{(i)} a novel data sampling strategy for instruction-tuning that integrates task types (e.g., \emph{math}, \emph{coding}, \emph{generation}), difficulty, and quality scores, while preserving both inter- and intra-class diversity through clustering and ranking; \emph{(ii)} an efficient method for classifying IT data samples by task type; \emph{(iii)} a new and efficient approach to estimate difficulty scores using model performance across diverse benchmarks; \emph{(iv)} task-specific quality scoring strategies, including custom-designed scorers, particularly for constrained generation and coding tasks focusing on responses' correctness; and \emph{(v)} a large-scale evaluation spanning models of different families and sizes, with comparisons to strong baselines.
+Our \textbf{key contributions} are the following: \begin{enumerate}[label=\emph{(\roman*)},leftmargin=*,topsep=0pt] \item A novel, \emph{complete} and \emph{robust} data sampling strategy for instruction-tuning that integrates \emph{efficient} scoring of difficulty and quality via routing while maintaining both inter- and intra-class diversity through stratified sampling and clustering; \item A new and general approach to estimate the difficulty of instructions; \item Task-specific quality scoring strategies, including custom-designed scorers, particularly for constrained generation and coding tasks focusing on responses' correctness; and \item A large-scale evaluation spanning diverse model families and sizes, on a wide range of benchmarks covering various task types, with comparisons to strong baselines. \end{enumerate}